CommonWealthRobotics/bowler-kernel/design.md

 - There is a file runner interface which specifies:
   - A method to run a script in a repo that accepts a list of objects and returns an object.
+    - When a script is run, it is also given an instance of a `ScriptEnvironment` data structure which contains:
+      - A dictionary of script environment variables.
+This is not to be confused with the operating system's environment variables or the JVM's environment variables.
-    - The kernel must internally have a method to run a script with a list of devs to implement the gRPC API call to run scripts.
+    - This is the method that is exposed to user's scripts.
+The kernel must internally have a method to run a script with a list of dev'd libraries to implement the gRPC API call to run scripts.
   - A method to load a robot from a robot config file specified as a file specifier and a connection method.
     - A connection method can be a device connection method (e.g. UDP or HID) or a simulator.
-- When a script is run it is given a string containing a JSON object.
-The schema of this object is:
-  - A dictionary of script environment variables.
-This is not to be confused with the operating system's environment variables or the JVM's environment variables.
 - Scripts have persistent storage.
 There is an interface method in the kernel's API that gives you a `Path` that the script can perform any file io inside.
 The changes inside this directory will be sync'd to a directory inside the project when the script is finished running.
 This directory is shared between all scripts.

 ### Plugin Manager